lskatz/SneakerNet/README.md

 ## As root

+For these steps, log in as root.

+    $ sudo su

 ### Create a dedicated user

 There should be a special user that has permissions for sequencing runs.
 Ours is